Thundercat (musician): Collaborations

-In 2004, Bruner collaborated with Kamasi Washington, as well as Cameron Graves and Ronald Jr., under the name The Young Jazz Giants.
+In 2004, Bruner collaborated with Kamasi Washington, as well as Cameron Graves and Ronald Bruner Jr., under the name The Young Jazz Giants.
 The group later united with Terrace Martin and five other Los Angeles jazz musicians to form the West Coast Get Down collective, with whom they recorded several albums.

 Along with his band duties, Bruner is also a session musician, acclaimed for his work on Erykah Badu's New Amerykah (2008) and fellow Brainfeeder artist Flying Lotus' Cosmogramma (2010), Until the Quiet Comes (2012), and You're Dead!
 (2014).

 Bruner was a major contributor to Kendrick Lamar's critically acclaimed album To Pimp a Butterfly in 2015, and has been described as being "at the creative epicenter" of the project.
 Longtime Thundercat collaborators Flying Lotus, Kamasi Washington, and Terrace Martin were also major contributors to the album.

 Bruner was a frequent collaborator on Mac Miller's tracks.
-On August 6, 2018, Bruner played bass during Miller's Tiny Desk Concert, during which the two played their collaborative track, "What's the Use?"
+On August 6, 2018, Bruner played bass during Miller's Tiny Desk Concert, during which the two played their collaborative track "What's the Use?"

 In 2022, he collaborated with virtual band Gorillaz on their single "Cracker Island", the first single and title track for their album of the same name.
 The song was released on April 30, 2022.

-In 2024, he collaborated with Justice on the track "The End", the last track on their album Hyperdrama.
+In April 2024, he collaborated with Justice on the track "The End", the last track on their album Hyperdrama.
 The album was released on 26 April 2024.
 The song was featured at the Summer Olympics 2024 closing ceremony in Paris.

-In August 2024, he was featured in an episode of children's show Yo Gabba Gabba, performing "Orange Cat" with the show's cast, while in costume.
+In August 2024, he was featured in an episode of children's show Yo Gabba Gabba!, performing "Orange Cat" with the show's cast, while in a cat costume.
 He would reunite with the cast in December 2024, to perform a medley of songs as a part of the Tiny Desk Concert series.

-In 2025 Thundercat along with Tal Wilkenfeld made special guest appearances in Spinal Tap’s performance of “Big Bottom” on Jimmy Kimmel Live!
+He also appeared with the cast during their 2025 Coachella set alongside Flavor Flav, "Weird Al" Yankovic, Portugal.
+The Man, DJ Lance Rock and Paul Williams.

+In 2025, Bruner made a special guest appearances in Spinal Tap’s performance of "Big Bottom" on Jimmy Kimmel Live!, alongside fellow bass virtuoso Tal Wilkenfeld.
+In January 2026, Bruner collaborated with A$AP Rocky, providing vocals to his song "Playa" on the album Don't Be Dumb.
+He also made a cameo during Rocky's Saturday Night Live performance of "Punk Rocky", intentionally miming the song's bass parts alongside "drummer" Danny Elfman.
+Rocky would later feature on the song "Funny Friends", from Thundercat's own album Distracted.